-Specifically, magnetic resonance imaging (MRI scan) has revolutionized back surgery and neck surgery.
+Specifically, magnetic resonance imaging (MRI scan) has revolutionized back surgery.
 It is most often the best test to identify an anatomical lesion responsible for the patient’s problem.

 The most important factor in the determination of the success in spine surgery is proper preoperative diagnosis.
 Without an accurate preoperative diagnosis, even the most technically successful surgery has little chance for a successful outcome.